 If you are an administrator, the tasks described in this chapter must be completed before this tutorial can be successfully completed.
 Some tasks must be performed by a system administrator with access to Enterprise Manager, your LDAP server, and so on, while others must be performed by a WebCenter administrator with full access to WebCenter Spaces.
 Note: The system administrator must complete his or her work before the WebCenter administrator.

 To allow others to work through this tutorial successfully, you must first complete all steps in "Setting Up WebCenter Spaces for the First Time (Roadmap)" in Oracle Fusion Middleware Administrator's Guide for Oracle WebCenter.
 Before you begin working with the checklist, please note the following:

-In Step 4, "Connect back-end services", you do not have to connect the Wiki service, as it is not used in this tutorial.
+In Step 4, "Connect back-end services", you do not have to set up the Wiki and Blog service, nor the Instant Messaging and Presence service, as they are not used in this tutorial.

 In Step 5, "Connect external applications and portlet producers", you do not need to connect any external applications.
 However, you must register OOTBProducers, which contains all the out-of-the-box portlets provided by WebCenter.
 One of these portlets, OmniPortlet, is used in this tutorial.
 Follow the instructions described in "Registering Oracle PDK-Java Producers", using Enterprise Manager rather than WLST.

 You can skip Step 10, "Customize WebCenter Spaces and grant application roles".
 All necessary customization is described in this chapter.

 In addition, the following steps must be performed:

 Create users Monica, Asok, Zeba, and Carl, setting all passwords to

 Ensure that both Monica and Zeba have email accounts.